The best of companies innately understand the importance of having an engaged workforce.

 1. Engaged employees boost productivity

-Highly engaged workforce resulted in a 17% increase in productivity, as shown by a recent Gallup study with data collected from more than 195,600 U.S. employees.
+Highly engaged workforce resulted in a 17% increase in productivity, as shown by a Gallup study with data collected from more than 195,600 U.S. employees.

 When employees enjoy coming to work and understanding their impact on the business they feel actively engaged and get more done at the workplace.